-To flee means to run away from a place or situation of danger.
+- To flee: to run away from a place or situation of danger.

-To seek refuge means to go to a place for shelter from danger.
+- To seek refuge: to go to a place for shelter from danger.

-A scheme is a plan or an arrangement.
+- Scheme: is a plan or an arrangement

-Humanitarian relief is assistance that’s used to relieve suffering during emergency situations.
+- Humanitarian relief: assistance that’s used to relieve suffering during emergency situations.

 More than 2.8 million people have fled Ukraine in the wake of Russia’s invasion to seek sanctuary in other countries, according to the U.N. refugee agency.
 So far, the vast majority are seeking refuge across the border in Poland.
 Poland has taken in more than 1.7 million refugees as of last Monday.